 Going for student loan forgiveness is not the right strategy for everyone, but pretty much everybody should study the numbers to see if it is.
 These are the best 50 tips you’re going to find anywhere.
-If you’d like me to help figure out if this strategy is for you, check out my 1 on 1 consult service or send me an email at firstname.lastname@example.org.
+If you’d like me to help figure out if this strategy is for you, check out my 1 on 1 consult service or use the contact button below.

 Almost nobody truly understands student loan forgiveness.
-Sadly, there’s a bunch of scam student loan companies out there that tout “payments as low as $0 a month!” and “Obama student loan forgiveness!”
+Sadly, there are a bunch of scam student loan companies out there that tout “payments as low as $0 a month!” and “Obama student loan forgiveness!”

-Basically nobody out there is giving ninja level advice on student loan forgiveness.
-If you owe more than $50,000 from school, this page is going to save you thousands of dollars and a lot of hours banging your head against the wall trying to get good info.
+Basically, nobody out there is giving ninja level advice on student loan forgiveness.
+If you owe more than $50,000 in student loans, this page is going to save you thousands of dollars and a lot of hours banging your head against the wall trying to get good info.

 - 1 Student Loan Forgiveness: Often the Cheapest Way to Pay Back Your Debt